Student FAQs about Unit Feedback

 The Vice Chancellor, the University Executive and the SCU Council all regularly receive information on Unit Feedback.

-A: The Office of Planning, Quality and Review administer the survey separately from academic schools and staff.
+The Office of Business, Intelligence and Review administer the survey separately from academic schools and staff.
 Your student identity is never included in any feedback reports.
 To ensure you maintain your privacy, we advise that you avoid comments that might identify you personally.

 Your student identity is never provided in reports.